bio-tools/biotoolsDocs/curators_guide.rst

 ^^^^^^^^
 **A set of tools which have been composed together into a pipeline of some sort.
 Such tools are (typically) standalone, but are composed for convenience, for instance for batch execution via some workflow engine or script.**

+- pick one or more most relevant `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_ that best describe the workflow as a whole (don't try to be exhaustive)

 - when deciding how to annotate a workflow inputs, operations and outputs, consider the worfklow as a "black box" , *i.e.* annotate the input(s) to, output(s) from and primary operation(s) of the workflow as a whole

 .. note::